This plugin is deprecated since SonarQube 5.1. See SonarLint for in-IDE support instead.

-The Issues Report plugin provides the ability to generate HTML report on issues.
+The Issues Report plugin provides the ability to run local Sonar analyses.
+The generate HTML report on issues.

-The main use case is for developers to check the code they have added or changed before pushing it back to the SCM.
+The main use case is for a developer developers to check its the code they have added or changed before pushing it back to the SCM.

-Issues can then be filtered by severity, new issues only, etc.
+Issues can then be filtered by severity, new violations issues only, etc.

-- Install the plugin through the Marketplace or download it into the SONARQUBE_HOME/extensions/plugins directory
+- Install the Issues Report plugin through the Update Center or download it into the SONAR_HOME/extensions/plugins directory

 As the main use case is for developers to check the code they have added or changed before pushing it back to the SCM, the Issues Report plugin is usually used in preview mode.
 This is this usage that is detailed below.